5 month old baby: Development & nutrition advice

 For this reason – and because breast milk provides complete nutrition for your baby – the Department of Health recommends delaying weaning up until the age of six months.

 Once you are sure, however, baby rice is ideal to feed your baby as a first food.
 Made with their usual milk, it has a soft, thicker texture for an easy introduction.
-It can then be mixed with fruit and
+It can then be mixed with fruit and vegetables purées to introduce your baby to the exciting world of new tastes and textures.

 Ways to stimulate your baby’s development